philocalyst/infat/README.md

 ## Coming Soon

-- **Configuration files** - Support for TOML configuration files to save your preferred associations
 - **Support for early MacOS** - Should be able to get it dated to OSX initial release!
 - **Batch operations** - Set multiple file associations at once
 - **More detailed info commands** - Extended system information reporting

-> **Note:** Configuration loading and the info subcommand are not fully implemented yet but are coming in future releases!
+> **Note:** The info subcommand is not fully implemented yet but is coming in future releases!
 Any help is appreciated :)

 ## Tutorial